-The Company's financial assets held at amortised cost comprise solely of cash and cash equivalents in the statement of financial position.
-The cash and cash equivalents in the statement of financial position is entirely made up of deposits held with Metro Bank Plc, a counterparty with independent credit ratings of a minimum of BB.
+Classification The Company classifies all its financial assets at amortised cost.
+Financial assets do not comprise prepayments.
+Management determines the classification of its financial assets at initial recognition.
+Amortised cost The Company's financial assets held at amortised cost comprise solely of cash and cash equivalents in the statement of financial position.

+The cash and cash equivalents in the statement of financial position is entirely made up of deposits held with Metro Bank Plc, a counterparty with independent credit ratings of a minimum of BB-.